Samsonite trumps LVMH as China retail moves downmarket

 James Hawkey, an executive at commercial property services group Cushman & Wakefield, estimates that up to a quarter of the 700 malls, department stores and outlets currently under development in China's top 30 cities could fail, costing developers as much as 150 billion yuan ($24.60 billion).

-"The mid-market retailers are expanding fast, but they are not expanding fast enough to fill all of the shopping centres," Hawkey said.
+"The mid-market retailers are expanding fast, but they are not expanding fast enough to fill all of the shopping centers," Hawkey said.

 For luxury brands that invested heavily in China, the stores are becoming expensive window-shopping destinations where customers can check out products before buying abroad.